Teen Alcohol and Drug Use

 If you think that your teen is using alcohol or drugs, gather all the information you can before taking your teen to a health professional.
 This will help ensure an accurate diagnosis.

-Health professionals who can diagnose and treat substance abuse problems include:
+Health professionals who can diagnose and treat substance use problems include:

-- Medical doctors (such as a general practitioner, pediatrician or psychiatrist).
+- Medical doctors (such as a family physician, general practitioner, pediatrician or psychiatrist).

 - A physician assistant.